jannis-kiriasis/the-checklistar/README.md

 Brian Macharia, my mentor, helped me test the website functionalities and provide excellent recommendations.

-I've followed [this video](https://www.youtube.com/watch?v=49pYIMygIcU&t=2066s) by Code Explained to create the logic to loop through the questions and create the progress bar (`progressUpdate()`, `nextQuestion()`, `leftQuestions()` and related event listeners and varibles).
-I've edited the code to fit this website.

-I've used [this guide](https://www.javascripttutorial.net/javascript-dom/javascript-form-validation/) published on javascripttutorial.net to create part of the username input validation logic.
-The code was edited to fit this website.

-I've used [this thread](https://stackoverflow.com/questions/17616624/detect-if-string-contains-any-spaces) to detect if the username input value contains any white spaces.
+I followed this video from [Code with Stein](https://www.youtube.com/watch?v=C8pYT1R8yo4&ab_channel=CodeWithStein) to create the notifications.

+I followed this article from [Brennan Tymrak](https://www.brennantymrak.com/articles/django-dynamic-formsets-javascript) to create the dymanic formset with JavaScript to crete and edit a project.

+I've used the Unittest on this project from [Elaine Broche](https://github.com/elainebroche-dev/pf4-wayfarers-guided-hikes/tree/main/hikebooker) to structure my automated testing.

-To create the README.md file I've used a previously created by me README.md [digibooking README.md](https://github.com/jannis-kiriasis/digibooking/blob/main/README.md) and updated it as needed.
+To create the README.md file I've used a previously created by me README.md [Insured README.md](https://github.com/jannis-kiriasis/insured/blob/main/README.md) and updated it as needed.

-## Disclaimer

-I'm not a financial advisor.
-This website doesn't constitute financial advice and it has been created as part of a post graduate degree project.

-Your data aren't retained and will be deleted as the session expires.

-By clicking apply, you aren't actually applying for a life insurance policy.

-More factors need to be taken into consideration when deciding if to get a life insurance policy and calculating the amount.
-Don't rely on this website for your life insurance but contact a financial advisor.